American Music Awards of 2022: Winners and nominees

 Nominees were selected from among the most popular artists and music releases within the period dated September 24, 2021, through September 22, 2022.
 Nominations were released the following month, on October 13, with Becky G announcing the contenders for New Artist of the Year on Good Morning America.
 Nominees for all other categories were shared via the AMAs Twitter account.
 Bad Bunny received the most nominations of any artist with eight, including his first for Artist of the Year.
-Taylor Swift earned a record-extending ninth nomination in the same category, which comprised seven nominees this year, marking the highest count the category has seen in comparison to the previous five ceremonies where only five nominees were chosen each time.
-Swift, Beyoncé, and Drake received six nominations apiece, with the first two being the most-nominated female artists.
-Imagine Dragons and Måneskin tied for the most group nominations with four each.
+Taylor Swift received a record-extending ninth nomination in the same category, which comprised seven nominees this year.
+Swift, Beyoncé, and Drake received six nominations each, with the first two being the most-nominated female artists.
+Imagine Dragons and Måneskin were tied for the most group nominations with four each.
 Over 40 artists were first-time nominees, including Anitta, Jack Harlow, Latto, and Tems.
-Elton John received two nominations, for Collaboration of the Year and Favourite Touring Artist, setting the record as the longest-recognized artist in AMA history to date—he was first nominated at the inaugural ceremony in 1974.
+Elton John received two nominations, for Collaboration of the Year and Favourite Touring Artist, setting the record as the longest-recognized artist in AMA history to date, he was first nominated at the inaugural ceremony in 1974.

 Voting in all categories, except Favorite K-pop Artist, opened the same day nominations were announced and took place on the AMAs website and Twitter.
 Four new categories were added this year: Favorite Afrobeats and K-pop Artist respectively, Favorite Rock Song, and Favorite Rock Album.
 The awards for Favorite Soundtrack and Favorite Touring Artist were restored to the roster following the reopening of theatres and resumption of touring after pandemic restrictions lifted earlier in the year.
 Favorite Trending Song was removed.
 Voting for Favorite K-pop Artist began on November 1 and took place on the aforementioned platforms, as well as on the newly launched AMAs Discord server.
-It is the only category for which voting continued through show day—all other categories closed on November 14—ending an hour into the ceremony.
+It is the only category for which voting continued through show day (all other categories closed on November 14) ending an hour into the ceremony.

-Winners for 25 non-televised awards were announced prior to showtime, through a Twitter and Discord audio livestream hosted by Tetris Kelly of Billboard, Tiffany Taylor of The Hollywood Reporter, and K-pop singer Mark Tuan.
+Winners for 25 untelevised awards were announced prior to the ceremony, through a Twitter and Discord audio livestream hosted by Tetris Kelly of Billboard, Tiffany Taylor of The Hollywood Reporter, and K-pop singer Mark Tuan.
 The rest were revealed during the live television broadcast.
 Swift went on to become the most-awarded artist of the night, winning all six of her nominations, including Artist of the Year.
-She extended her record as the most-decorated artist in the history of the ceremony with 40 wins overall.
+She extended her record as the most-most-awarded artist in the history of the ceremony with 40 wins overall.
 John won his nomination for Collaboration of the Year, marking his first win since 1988.
 A new award, Song of Soul, which "spotlights an emerging, mission-driven artist who has inspired change and invoked social justice through their lyrics", was presented to Yola for her song "Break the Bough", from the Elvis soundtrack.
 Lionel Richie was presented with the Icon Award.

 Winners are listed first and highlighted in bold.